Decolonising Economics is run by double-trouble duo Nonhlanhla & Guppi

 We work alongside and in deep connection with an ecosystem of organisations working towards racial and economic justice.

-These relationships have shaped our politics and practices working, and we continually work to extend and deepen our participation in each other’s shared strategies.
-One of the ways we stay accountable to these communities is by continuously asking how we can be in a mutually supportive relationship with the traditions, cultures and practices that they organise within.
+These relationships have shaped our politics and practices, and we continually work to extend and deepen our participation in each other’s shared strategies.
+One of the ways we stay accountable to these communities is by continuously find space to learn how we can be in a mutually supportive relationship with the traditions, cultures and practices that our siblings organise within.